robotics-upo/Heuristic_path_planners/README.md

 - *data_file_path*: Path of the data file, by default $HOME/planning.txt.
 It saves algorithm name, start and goal coordinates, explored nodes, time etc.

-It will open an RViz window an load the default map *mbzirc_challenge3* in the folder ```resources/maps```.
+In the 3D case, it will open an RViz window an load the default map *mbzirc_challenge3* in the folder ```resources/3dmaps```.
 First time you open a map the Grid3 class will compute the gridmap so you will need to wait a little bit before starting.

 To request path you need to call the service ```/planner_ros_node/request_path``` filling the start and goal coordinates in meters(m).